Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

 The dbt Cloud Visual Editor offers a quick and simple way for anyone to build models for analytics, no background in analytics engineering required!
 In this guide, you will learn about:

-- Access the Visual Editor and creating a new model
+- Accessing the Visual Editor and creating a new model
 - How to navigate the interface
 - How to build a model using operators
 - How to commit your changes to Git